trek-view/basecamp/_posts/2020-07-03-how-does-360-stitching-software-work.md

 ---
 date: 2020-07-03
 title: "How Does 360 Stitching Software Work?"
-description: "From two or more sensors to one photo."
+description: "An ELI5 description of how a camera takes 2 or more photos to create a 360 image."
 categories: developers
 tags: []
 author_staff_member: dgreenwood
 image: /assets/images/blog/2020-07-03/hugin-screenshot-meta.jpg
 featured_image: /assets/images/blog/2020-07-03/hugin-screenshot-sm.jpg
 layout: post
-published: false
+published: true
 ---

-**From sensors to photo.**
+**From sensors to 360 photo.**

 Most 360 cameras have stitching software to stitch the photos taken by your 360 camera.